-My testimony introduces San Diego Gas and Electric's ("SDG&E's") "connected.....to the sun" customer options.
+My updated testimony introduces San Diego Gas & Electric Company's ("SDG&E's") "connected.....to the sun" customer options.

 Today, the customer has a choice to purchase their energy requirements from the utility, or to self-generate.
 When the utility provides the electricity, the customer receives a blend of resources from SDG&E's total procurement portfolio, including a proportionate amount of renewable generation, and the price the customer pays reflects this total portfolio blend.
-When it comes to self generation, not all customers have the ability to self-generate.
-This is due to a variety of reasons, including, but not limited to, the fact that the customer may rent, or be located where their premises are not suitable for self generation.
+When it comes to self-generation, not all customers have the ability to self-generate.
+This is due to a variety of reasons, including, but not limited to, the fact that the customer may rent his or her residence, or be located where the premises are unsuitable for self-generation.